VenkiPhy6/oalexdump/README.md

 This project dumps all of the [OpenAlex](https://openalex.org/) database into a containerized Postgresql environment.
 As of this writing, this is going to be a one-time setup and NOT a live ETL pipeline.

 Required software:
-Before you can clone this repo and run the code you need the following installed on your machine:
+Before you can clone this repo and run the code you need to:

-1. Install Docker.
+1. install Docker in your machine.
 You can get the respective downloader for your OS from the [Docker website](https://www.docker.com/products/docker-desktop/).
-  - You do NOT have to get the paid version of Docker for this project.
+Note that you do NOT have to get the paid version of Docker for this project.
-2.
+2. install the AWS Command Line Interface, `awscli`.
+Installer can be found on [AWS website](https://aws.amazon.com/cli/).
+	- You do NOT need an AWS account for this!

 Here are the steps you need to follow to get the OpenAlex database using this repository:
 1. Clone this repository into your local machine at a location of your choice.
 	- Hope you are aware of the space constraints here.
 As of the day of this writing, you will require 453GB to download the snapshot data (step 5).
-Then another x GB to store the flattened csv files.
-Then another x GB to store the Postgre database.
+Then another 213 GB to store the flattened csv files.
+Then another TB or so to store the Postgre database.
 I used a 4TB hard drive to do all this.
 2. In your local version of the repository, create 3 directories:
 	- `openalex_snapshot`
 	- `postgres_data`
 	- `csv_files`
 3. Open a terminal, `cd` into the repository.
 All the other commands must be run in such a terminal.
-4. Install the AWS Command Line Interface, `awscli`.
-Installer can be found on [AWS website](https://aws.amazon.com/cli/).
-	- You do NOT need an AWS account for this!
-5. In the terminal from step 3, run `aws s3 sync "s3://openalex" "./openalex_snapshot" --no-sign-request`
+4. In the terminal from step 3, run `aws s3 sync "s3://openalex" "./openalex_snapshot" --no-sign-request`.
+This will take a while to download based on your internet speed.
+Wait for it to finish.
-6. In the terminal from step 3, run `docker-compose build`
+5. In the terminal from step 3, run `docker-compose build`
-	- If you get a git commit related warning, please ignore.
+	- If you get a git commit related warning, you can ignore it.
+ 	- This command uses the configuration specified in `Dockerfile` and the `docker-compose.yml` to install the latest postgre image from Docker with a specific username, password and database name.
+It then also installs Python 3 inside this Postgre image.
+The data you will put into the Postgre database is persisted by binding it to the `postgres_data` folder you created in step 2.
+You can open a terminal into the container and run all the python scripts in the `scripts` of this repository and access the files in the `openalex_snapshot` and `csv_files` folders from step 2.
-7. In the terminal from step 3, run `docker-compose up -d`.
+6. In the terminal from previous step, run `docker-compose up -d`.
 	- Now two Docker containers should be up and running.
-One is the PostgreSQL container and another is the Python container with the necessary packages installed.
+One is the PostgreSQL container (called `postgres-python-container`) and another is the Python container (called `python-scripts-container`) with the necessary packages installed.
-8. You now need to create an interactive terminal to the Python container.
-Run `docker exec -it python-scripts-container /bin/bash`
+8. In the terminal from the previous step, run `docker exec -it python-scripts-container /bin/bash`
+	- This creates an interactive terminal to the Python container.
-	- You may want to make sure the Docker containers are running.
+ 	- If you are running into errors in this step, you may want to make sure that the Docker containers are running.
 Run `docker ps` and see if the two containers are up and running.
-If not, see step 7.
+If not, see previous step.
+9. In the Docker terminal from previous step, run `psql -h postgres -d openalex -U oalexer` and type the passwrod specified in the Dockerfile (by default it is: alexandria).
+10. In the Docker terminal from previous step, run `\i scripts/00_openalex-pg-schema.sql`
+	- Please read step 1 of the [documentation from OpenAlex](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database#step-1-create-the-schema).
-9. In the terminal from step 8, run `python3 ./scripts/00_setupdb.py`
+12. In the Docker terminal from previous step, run `python3 ./scripts/01_flatten-openalex-jsonl.py`
-10. If step 9 is successful, in the same terminal, run `python3 ./scripts/flatten-openalex-jsonl.py`
+	- This script will take the json files from `openalex_snapshot` folder, turn it into compressed csv files, and put them in the `csv_files` folder.
+ 	- Please read step 2 of the [documentation from OpenAlex](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database#step-2-convert-the-json-lines-files-to-csv)
   	- Now wait - for a long time!
+If you are in a hurry, you may want to parallelize the script (which I haven't done!)
+13. In the Docker terminal from previous step, run `\i scripts/02_copy-openalex-csv.sql`
+	- Please read step 3 of the [documentation from OpenAlex](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database#step-3-load-the-csv-files-to-the-database)
+ 	- For me this was by far the most time consuming process!
+It all depends on the read/write speeds of your HDD/SSD.
+If you are in a hurry, I'd recommend prioritizing the tables you are most interested in by editing the `02_copy-openalex-csv.sql` script by putting them first.
+That way, you can potentially do some analysis while the rest of the tables continue to load.

 Here are the steps I followed in creating this repository:
 I followed the OpenAlex documentation.
 Specifically, the ['Download to your machine' guide](https://docs.openalex.org/download-all-data/download-to-your-machine) first and then the ['Load to your relational database' guide](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database).